Acrylamide is a chemical contaminant of food.

 It’s produced from the browning reaction seen when starchy foods are roasted, fried, toasted, grilled and baked.

-The foods you need to put mitigation measures in place for are french fries, crisps, bread, cereals, pastries, biscuits, wafers and coffee (there are different measures for manufacturers)
+The foods you need to put control measures in place for are french fries, crisps, bread, cereals, pastries, biscuits, wafers and coffee (there are more extensive controls for manufacturers).

 What’s the problem with it?